rentruewang/mind/code/languages.md

 Would it become big in the future?
 No, because only people who have learned about C++ would love rust.
 It won't be a successful language as C++ imo.
 Also too FP like, not C like, to be popular.
 Most languages that are popular look like C, also FP has its own issues [(sum types)](./fpoop.md).

+Since the type system must be compatible with native code to some extent, a lot of template boiler plate is used to represent the adhoc intermediate representation, and compile time suffers from that.
+There are also `trait`s all over the place, making it difficult to trace where the functions come from.

 Go:

 I love the language, but simply have no use for it.
 It shines in building web backends / goroutines, but is outclassed by python / c++ in other areas, in terms of avaialbility of tools / libraries and features.